Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Introduction

 The rest of the paper is organized as follows.
-In section \ref{kappagd} we study the case where $\kappa > 1$ and prove Theorems \ref{kappa>1} and \ref{kappa>1favsite}.
-In section \ref{etudevallees} we recall the definitions of the $h$-extrema and $h$-valleys for $V$ and establish some usual properties such as the independence of the consecutive slopes and the law of the bottoms of the valleys.
-We end this section by proving Theorem \ref{seqmincvverspoiss}.
-In section \ref{genedesres} we assume $0 < \kappa < 1$ and prove Theorem \ref{cvdutl}.
-In section \ref{estimates} we prove some fundamental estimates on $V$, $V^{\uparrow}$ and $\hat V^{\uparrow}$ and some technical results.
+In Section \ref{kappagd} we study the case where $\kappa > 1$ and prove Theorems \ref{kappa>1} and \ref{kappa>1favsite}.
+In Section \ref{etudevallees} we recall the definition of the $h$-valleys of $V$ and establish some usual properties such as the independence of the consecutive slopes and the law of the bottoms of the valleys.
+We end this Section by proving Theorem \ref{seqmincvverspoiss}.
+In Section \ref{genedesres} we assume $0 < \kappa < 1$ and prove Theorem \ref{cvdutl}.
+In Section \ref{estimates} we prove some fundamental estimates on $V$, $V^{\uparrow}$ and $\hat V^{\uparrow}$ and some technical results.